Analysis | Deborah Birx takes her turn in reputation rehab

 Taking her turn Sunday was Deborah Birx, one of the two medical-expert faces of Trump’s coronavirus task force.
-In a 90-minute interview with CBS News’s “Face the Nation,” she said she “always considered” resigning and that Trump often presented false or misleading data that she hadn’t provided to him.
+In a 90-minute interview with CBS News’s “Face the Nation,” she said that she “always considered” resigning and that Trump often presented false or misleading data that she hadn’t provided to him.
 Birx also said she didn’t speak to Trump for months at a time.

 None of that is terribly surprising.
-We knew Trump made the lives of those like Birx hell and that he presented bad data.
-We also know he ghosted medical experts, because Anthony S. Fauci has previously said so.
+We knew that Trump made the lives of those such as Birx awful and that he presented bad data.
+We also know he ghosted medical experts, because the other expert on the task force, Anthony S. Fauci, has said so.

 What’s perhaps more interesting — and most relevant when it comes to evaluating Birx’s tenure — is how she explains her conduct vis-a-vis Trump.
-She was more publicly accommodating to Trump’s impulses and comments than her fellow lead task force expert, Fauci.
-Fauci, too, was often more gentle than critics would have liked, but he and Trump clashed regularly.
-Save for one brief blowup this summer, Birx avoided such clashes.
+She was more publicly accommodating to Trump’s impulses and comments than was Fauci.
+He, too, was often more gentle than critics would have liked, but he and Trump clashed regularly.
+Save for one brief blowup in the summer, Birx avoided such clashes.

 Birx’s explanation?
 That she wasn’t really given the chance to correct the record.
 When confronted with the Fauci comparison, she said, “Well, he was given the opportunity to do that, though.”
 She said she liked to go on the road because she wouldn’t be “censored” like she was in Washington.